One of the World's Top High Grade Tin Projects

 Domestic Supply of Critical Minerals

-A domestic source of critical minerals is essential if the UK is to de-risk supply chains whilst meeting ever growing demand, and mitigate tariffs on UK exports from 2027 under post-Brexit Rules of Origin.
+A domestic source of critical minerals is essential if the UK is to de-risk supply chains whilst meeting ever growing demand, and mitigate tariffs on UK exports under post-Brexit Rules of Origin.

 Circular Economy